 Designer bags often come with the expectation that they are well made with the highest quality of materials, and sometimes one-of-a-kind, by specially-trained craftsmen.
-And if you happen to own limited editions, it’s as if you bought artwork instead from the finest craftsmen in the world.
+And if you happen to own limited editions, it’s as if you bought artwork or a luxury property by Brittany built by the finest craftsmen in the world.
 As such, designer bags are often celebrated as heirloom pieces that owners can pass on to one generation and the next.
 The exclusivity and the high-quality value of designer bags also made them obvious choices for investment.

 Having a designer bag is one of the best investments you can have.